 II.
 Precursor’s to the MCU and the Modern Hollywood Superhero Craze

-Superhero blockbusters are certainly not a new thing, nor is the Marvel Cinematic Universe the first mainstream hit featuring an iconic Marvel character, but in comparison to decades past and the incredible marketability of anything comic book-related in theatres nowadays, putting the MCU and the rise of the mainstream superhero blockbuster dominance in perspective is necessary to understanding where Marvel’s cultural impact came from and where the label will go from here.
+Superhero blockbusters are not a new thing, nor is the Marvel Cinematic Universe (MCU) the first mainstream hit featuring an iconic Marvel character.
+In comparison to decades past and the incredible marketability of anything comic book-related, nowadays, putting the MCU and the rise of the mainstream superhero blockbuster in perspective is necessary to understand where Marvel’s cultural impact came from and how the label will evolve.

-Going back to the late ’90’s, Joel Schumacher’s horrendous disasterpiece, Batman and Robin, debuts in 1997 to critical disdain and rapid audience rejection, causing Warner Brothers to scrap plans for a fifth Bat movie until the franchise was later miraculously resuscitated in 2005 by Christopher Nolan’s Dark Knight Trilogy (2005, 2008, 2012) in what is considered one of the most unlikely and triumphant series reboots in cinematic history.
-More immediately though, and more important to tracing back the origins of today’s blockbuster climate, the horrible reception of BaR sent shockwaves throughout Hollywood and made many studios rethink their plans to produce similar superhero-adaptations.
+Going back to the late 1990s, Joel Schumacher’s horrendous disasterpiece, Batman and Robin, debuts in 1997 to critical disdain and rapid audience rejection, causing Warner Brothers to scrap plans for a fifth Bat movie until the franchise was later miraculously resuscitated in 2005 by Christopher Nolan’s Dark Knight Trilogy (2005, 2008, 2012) in what is considered one of the most unlikely and triumphant series reboots in cinematic history.
+More immediately, though, the horrible reception of BaR sent shockwaves throughout Hollywood and made many studios rethink their plans to produce similar superhero-adaptations.
 Mainstream superhero blockbuster movies essentially went on hiatus during the next three years until 2000.
 There were a couple niche, sidestream releases based on more obscure American comics developed with considerably smaller budgets like Spawn (1997) and Blade (1998) (the latter an excellent film by the way, the former not so much) released here and there after the nuclear fallout of Schumacher’s project, but none of these remotely resembled the mainstream cultural hits that came before or especially after.

 A few statistics provide ample contrast of the American superhero movie environment before and immediately after the release of Batman and Robin.
 From the years 1995-1997, there were a 18 superhero films released from Hollywood studios (exactly six per year), but during the years 1998-1999, only three movies based on comic books were made (the aforementioned Blade, The Mask of Zorro , and Mystery Men ).
 None of those films were based on well known mainstream characters like Superman or Batman, and none had particularly large budgets expecting massive box office payoff.
 In a sense, Batman and Robin didn’t just kill the Batman franchise, it temporarily killed all mainstream superhero movies!

-At the turn of the millennium, Bryan Singer’s X-Men (2000), the first feature film adapted from the beloved comic series, opened to positive reviews and solid box office success.
+At the turn of the millennium, Bryan Singer’s X-Men (2000), the first feature film adapted from the beloved comic series, opened to positive reviews and solid box office success ($296 million against a $75 million budget).
 This was the beginning of the climb.
 Soon after in 2002, the first big-budget movie adaptation of an even more mainstream Marvel character, Spider-Man, opens with a massive $140 million price tag and blows away all expectations, hauling in over $821 million.
 That’s over a billion in revenue in 2014 dollars.

 From then on the superhero movie as a staple of Hollywood pop culture began to gain more and more steam.
 X2: X-Men United (2003), Singer’s much anticipated followup to the Hugh Jackman-star breakout original, opened the next year to even better reviews and a $407 million box office smash, and has since been regarded as the finest in the X-Men series.
 In 2004, Sam Raimi’s second Spider-Man film mimicked its X-Men rival’s sequel and was met with even more rave reviews than its predecessor.

-Aside from the film’s criminal snubbing from that year’s Best Picture Oscar list (which, among other things, influenced the Academy to expand the Best Picture nominee list from five to an absurd ten entries), one other superhero film released in 2008 that was worthy of mention.
-It was a little film called Iron Man (2008), starring a then struggling actor named Robert Downey Jr, who was just beginning to recover from years of personal turmoil and substance abuse…
+One other superhero film released in 2008 that was worthy of mention.
+It was a little film called Iron Man (2008), starring a then struggling actor named Robert Downey Jr, who had recovered from years of personal turmoil and substance abuse…

 III.
 Marvel’s Impact on the Global Cinematic Culture, Modern Blockbusters, and the Superhero film.